- Commitment to students and learning

 Teacher candidates pursue an academic program that includes general education courses, professional education courses and an area of emphasis, i.e., English language-reading, mathematics, science, or social studies.
 This course of study is integrated with a master's in education with special education concentration.
 Please refer to the Clarion University Graduate Catalog for specific requirements at the graduate level.

 Sponsored by an interdisciplinary committee comprised of faculty from the Departments of Biology, Chemistry, Education, and Anthropology, Geography, and Earth Science, the certification in environmental education prepares teacher-educators to develop and implement in-school and outdoor education about the environment at both elementary and secondary levels.
 The Environmental Education Program is for non-degree certification only.
 It may be combined as a dual certification with one of the following areas: biology, earth and space science, chemistry, or general science.
 The total semester hours needed to complete a dual certification program varies.
 Graduate students in some areas may also complete, concurrent with their master's program, the certification program by selecting appropriate courses by advisement.
-Application for admission to the program is through the chair, College of Education and Human Services.
+Application for admission to the program is through the chair, School of Education.
 Graduate application for admission is through Graduate Studies.
 The required courses in the non-degree, certification only, program are as follows:

 Education (21 credits):